Christine Primrose MBE

 One of the great Gaelic singers, Christine Primrose is a native speaker of Scottish Gaelic, and has been singing traditional Gaelic song all her life.
-Originally from Carloway, a village on the west side of the Isle of Lewis in the Outer Hebrides, she has travelled the world singing and teaching, blazing a path that many other Gaelic singers have followed.
+Originally from Carloway, a village on the west side of the Isle of Lewis in the Outer Hebrides, she has traveled the world singing and teaching, blazing a path that many other Gaelic singers have followed.
 A multiple prize-winner at the Mod and the Pan Celtic Festival, and more recently awarded 'Gaelic Singer of the Year' at the Scots Traditional Music Awards in 2009, she has rightly become an extremely highly regarded and sought after artist and tutor.

 Christine has frequently appeared on television, mainly as a singer, but has also presented a 12 series Gaelic magazine programme, as well as numerous radio programmes.
 In 1995 she was part of the cast as a singer in a Tag production (Theatre Company in Glasgow) which ran for three months.